plewis/plewis.github.io/phylogenetics/lab-simulation.md

     # -i0.5                       proportion of invariable sites
     # -z123579                    random number seed
     # -on                         output format (on=nexus, op=phylip, or=relaxed phylip)
+    # -x paupblock.txt            insert contents of the file paupblock.txt after each simulated data set
     # -s1.0                       branch length scaling factor (1.0 says to not scale branch lengths at all)
     #
-    # tree.txt
+    # tree.txt should look something like this:
+    # (A:1.0,B:1.0,((C:1.0,D:1.0):1.0,(E:1.0,F:1.0):1.0):1.0)
     #
+    # paupblock.txt, if used, should look something like this:
+    # begin paup;
+    #   set crit=like;
+    #   lset nst=1 basefreq=equal rates=equal;
+    #   hsearch;
-    # (A:1.0,B:1.0,((C:1.0,D:1.0):1.0,(E:1.0,F:1.0):1.0):1.0)
+    # end;

-Most of the contents of this file are comments (lines starting with <tt>#</tt>).
-I included those as a sort of cheat-sheet for using seq-gen to save having to look some things up in the manual.
+Most of the contents of this file are comments (lines starting with `#`).
+I included those as a sort of cheat-sheet for using seq-gen to save having to look everything up in the manual.

-You will need to execute the command at the top of this file, and the easiest way to run Linux commands that are stored in a file is to "source" the file:
+You will need to execute the command on the first line of the _sg.sh_ file, and the easiest way to run Linux commands that are stored in a file is to "source" the file:

     . sg.sh

 The initial dot tells the bash interpreter to simply issue the commands found in the following "shell script" file as if you typed them into the console.

 You could skip the creation of _sg.sh_ in the first place by simply issuing the command on the command line, like this:

-    $HOME/simlab/seq-gen -mHKY -l10000 -n1 -p1 -t2.0 -a0.5 -on < tree.txt > simdata.nex
+    seq-gen -mHKY -l10000 -n1 -p1 -on < tree.txt > simdata.nex

 I showed you how to store the command in a file because that provides a record of what you did and allows you to easily modify the command and run it again.

-The `HOME` part is an environmental variable that substitutes in your home directory where it is invoked (by preceding it with `$`).
-For example, `$HOME` would be replaced with `/home/FCAM/eeb5349/usr14` for me since I am using the `eeb5349usr14` account.
-You can see what `HOME` holds by typing the command `echo $HOME`.
+Note: if the _sg.sh_ file fails to run, it may be because the system cannot find the _seq-gen_ executable file.
+Try replacing `seq-gen` in the _sg.sh_ script with `$HOME/bin/seq-gen`.
+If this works, it means that something went wrong when you worked through the section on [Creating your own bin directory](/storrshpc/#creating-your-own-bin-directory) in the first lab of the semester.
+Feel free to ask one of us for help getting your _bin_ directory set up correctly.

 > :thinking: Take a look at the file seq-gen generated.
 Can you explain why nearly every site shows evidence of substitution? (hint1: look at the branch lengths specified in the true tree)